afondiel/computer-science-notebook/ai/nlp-notes/models/transformer-notes.md

 ## Introduction
-The `Transformers model` is a deep learning architecture that has revolutionized [natural language processing (NLP)](https://github.com/afondiel/computer-science-notes/blob/master/ai/nlp-notes/nlp-notes.md) and other AI fields.
+The `Transformer model` is a deep learning architecture that has revolutionized [natural language processing (NLP)](https://github.com/afondiel/computer-science-notes/blob/master/ai/nlp-notes/nlp-notes.md) and other AI fields.

-### What's the Transformers Model?
+### What's the Transformer Model?
 - Introduced in the paper ["Attention is All You Need" (2017)](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).
 - Utilizes a self-attention mechanism to weigh the importance of different input tokens.
 - Designed to handle sequential data but can process all input simultaneously.

 ### Key Concepts and Terminology
 - **Attention Mechanism**: Focuses on relevant parts of the input data.
-- **Encoder-Decoder Architecture**: Standard setup for many transformers, used for tasks like translation.
+- **Encoder-Decoder Architecture**: Standard setup for many transformer, used for tasks like translation.
 - **Self-Attention**: Enables the model to weigh the importance of each part of the input relative to every other part.
 - **Positional Encoding**: Adds information about the position of tokens in the sequence.